 Sometimes a new allegation is made against a nurse, midwife or nursing associate that is similar to, or founded on the same facts, as an allegation we have already received.
 If this happens, both allegations can be considered at the same hearing if the original allegation has not yet been heard.3

 In these cases, we will tell the nurse, midwife or nursing associate about the new allegation and our intention to deal with them at the same hearing.
 We will give them the opportunity to respond within 28 days, or a different timeframe we agree.4

 How do we make the decision to join allegations?Back to top

-Considering allegations together allows us to be a more effective regulator because allows panels to consider the wider context of allegations.
+Considering allegations together allows us to be a more effective regulator because it allows panels to consider the wider context of allegations.

 The joint hearingBack to top

 In a case where allegations against two or more nurses, midwives or nursing associates are to be heard at the same hearing, we’ll consider what material we’ve received from one nurse, midwife or nursing associate needs to be disclosed to the other, applying our test for disclosure of unused material.